Wet Weather Combined Sewer Storage -Chattanooga, TN

 Where Kentucky State Route 4 skirts the northwestern edge of the city of Lexington, Kentucky, the multi-lane limited access highway is known as New Circle Road.
 During the summer of 2015, the widening of New Circle Road commenced between US Hwy 60 (Versailles Road) and US Hwy 421.
 Estimated at $53.2 million, the work consisted of approximately 3.2 miles of lane additions, in each direction, as well as shoulder widening, on-ramp and exit ramp realignment and bridge widening.

-Lumpkin Road Westview Basin – Houston, Texas
+Lumpkin Road Drainage Improvements – Houston, Texas

 31st Street – Lawrence, Kansas